alexisflesch/mathquest/app/backend/plan.md

     - [ ] Update diagnostic logging to confirm fix
     - [ ] Validate with test session and logs
     - [ ] Document findings and update checklist

+# Phase: Timer State for Late Joiners and Projection Reloads

+## Root Cause
+- Late joiners and projection reloads could see a running timer (countdown) even when the timer was stopped, due to backend logic in `calculateTimerForLateJoiner` not respecting the canonical stopped state.

+## Solution
+- [x] Audit `calculateTimerForLateJoiner` in `timerUtils.ts` for late join/projection logic
+- [x] Update logic: If the original timer status is `'stop'`, always return a timer with `status: 'stop'`, `timeLeftMs: 0`, and `durationMs: 0` for late joiners and projection reloads
+- [x] Add/adjust logging to confirm correct code path is used
+- [x] Validate: late joiners and projection reloads always see timer stopped (zero, not animating) when timer is stopped
+- [ ] Add/verify tests for timer stopped state in late join/projection flows
+- [ ] Update documentation and checklist after validation

+## How to test
+- Start a live game, stop the timer, then join as a new user or reload the projection page
+- Expected: Timer display is zero and does not animate for all late joiners and projection clients when timer is stopped
+- Actual: (fill after test)

+# Phase: Projection Question Delivery Modernization

+- [x] Update backend to emit the full filtered question object on PROJECTION_QUESTION_CHANGED (on both page load and question change).
+- [x] Ensure the event uses canonical shared types and Zod validation.
+- [x] Update the projection handler to send the current question on initial join.
+- [x] Update the frontend projection socket hook to handle and validate the full question payload.
+- [ ] Test: Projection page always displays the correct question on load and on question change.
+- [x] Update plan.md and backend/plan.md with changes and testing steps.

+### CHANGELOG
+- Projection now receives the same canonical question payload as the live room, on every question change (see setQuestionHandler).
+- Legacy projection question event (UID/timer only) replaced with full payload.
+- All payloads use canonical shared types and are Zod-validated.

+# Backend Modernization Log

+## Projection Page Modernization

+- [x] Backend emits canonical `projection_question_changed` event with shared type payload to projection room
+- [x] Confirmed event structure and payload matches live/[code] logic
+- [x] Documented that frontend projection client now uses only canonical event and types for question display
+- [x] Legacy frontend logic for question selection is commented out and obsolete
+- [x] All projection and live flows now use the same canonical event and payload structure for current question